aagamaar/C_Programming/README.md

 IDENTIFIERS: Names given to variables , functions and arrays.
 Begins with a letter (uppercase/lowercase) or an underscore , but not with a digit.

+CONSTANTS: Fixed values in C program.
+Values do not change during execution of the program.